jswny/dotfiles-old/README.md

   - See [this Arch Linux guide](https://wiki.archlinux.org/index.php/XDG_Base_Directory) for a good summary of which programs support XDG
 - Support MacOS and Linux
   - Support Windows to some extent, but only through WSL.
 When WSL 2 is stable Windows support might be more feasable, but at the moment WSL 1 breaks Fish
+- Fail gracefully or use defaults wherever possible, but warn the user when this occurs

 ## Files
 The following files are contained in this repository.
 Each file/directory is listed with its description and where to symlink it in your local filesystem.